prescience-data/4g-rotator/README.md

 ### What it does

-This package allows a user to autoconnect to USB tethering and cycle an Android phones flight mode using Automate app and cloud messages.
+This package allows a user to cycle an Android phones flight mode using Automate app and cloud messages.
+The result is automated 4G IP renewal.
 Not root required.

 You can run this script manually just by calling the `Renew.sh` shortcut, or build it into any Node / Puppeteer script to autorenew IPs.